TAYLOR COUNTY AGENCIES

 Children’s Home Society – provides comprehensive services for children and families including adoption, crisis pregnancy services and child abuse.

 Early Learning Coalition – provides quality child-care including assistance with tuition for low-income working parents.

 Fellowship of Christian Athletes – provides a powerful, positive and effective program to produce tomorrow’s leaders with great, Godly character.

 Lighthouse of the Big Bend – serves individuals who are visually Impaired or blind by assisting them in regaining, maintaining or increasing their independence in life.
 Eight (8) clients were served.

 Needy School Children Fund – provides such basic items as clothing, shoes, food, medicine, etc. as well as basic school supplies.
 218 school children were assisted through this program.

 Refuge House – provides assistance to victims of domestic and sexual violence, including safe shelter and a 24-hour crisis hotline.
-284 clients reporting domestic violence were served.

 Taylor County 4-H Foundation – provides nutritionally approved weekend meals for needy students K-12.
 Each backpack is filled with food for a family of four.
-An average of 91 backpacks went home weekly in school year 2016-17.

 Taylor County Leadership Council – operates a Second Harvest food pantry including USDA Commodities at the Jerkins Community Center.
 In addition to food, families may also receive clothing.
 This “Brown Bag” mobile pantry serves additional individuals, especially the elderly, who live at Stonegate and Southern Villas